jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

    - Reversed assignment statements in code (`"string" = variable` instead of `variable = "string"`)
    - `NODE_ENV` in env section of next.config.js (not allowed)
    - Database URL placeholders during build time

+5. **Missing Pages in Deployment**
+   - Pages like /auth-error, /auth-debug, and /subscription missing in production
+   - Pages that use useSearchParams() failing to prerender
+   - Pages that depend on API routes failing due to static generation

 ## Solutions Applied